jtof-dev/robotics-traveling-van/README.md

 the code needed to power an inverted pendulum robot with four motors

+- this code is made much simpler thanks to [this PID controller library](https://github.com/br3ttb/Arduino-PID-Library)

 # notes to self

-- potentiometer will output values between 0 and 1023

 ## DRV8871 motor driver